-ART 263 MUSEUM PRACTICE I (2-8E) 1-4 credits PREREQUISITE: Permission of instructor

-This course provides an introduction to a variety of museum works, with practical training supervised by museum staff.
+ART 263 MUSEUM PRACTICE I (2-8E) 1-4 credits PREREQUISITE: Permission of instructor museum works, with practical training supervised by museum staff.
 Topics may include promotion, shipping, labeling and hanging of a museum exhibit as well as the study of the work itself.
 Upon completion, students should understand the activities surrounding a museum exhibit and be able to explain how the experience advanced their knowledge of communicating through art.